andrescastillol/ETL-DesignSolution/README.md

 # ETL Solution for AdventureWorks

 AdventureWorks is a Microsoft-supplied sample that model a fictitious bicycle company.
 Microsoft provided the OLTP and data warehouse.
-We will design and implement an ETL solution that loads dimensions from different sources, implement slowly changing dimensions (SCD), and we will build an SSIS package.
+We will design and implement an ETL solution that loads dimensions from different sources (OLTP and .csv), implement slowly changing dimensions (SCD Type 2), and we will build an SSIS package.

 ### Environment
 * Microsoft SQL Server Management Studio 2012